S-Lucier/Portfolio/ReadMe.md

 Most of the data manipulation was done using Kaggle.

 #### Econonometrics Paper
-A paper anaylising the accurary of the pseudo-prediction market metaculus, written as the final project for my econometrics class.
+A paper analyzing the accuracy of the pseudo-prediction market metaculus, written as the final project for my econometrics class.

 #### Germany-Belgium Study Abroad Reflection
 A short piece on my study abroad trip.
 More relaxed writing style.